Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Planting: Locate the banana yucca in full sun and in well draining soil.
 Rocky slopes are good locations.
 If fruit are desired, plant at least two, ideally spaced 6' (1.8m) apart to avoid overlap.
 A single plant will produce good looking and edible flowers, possibly every year.
 Keep these plants away from areas where people normally walk to avoid injuries.
 This plant can be grown in a container.

-Soil: Well drained, dry, pH 6.6-8.7 (neutral to alkaline).
+Soil: Well draining, dry, pH 6.6-8.7 (neutral to alkaline).
 This plant adapts to a variety of well-draining soil types, especially rocky slopes.

 Fertilize: Compost may be used once a year in mid-winter to encourage flowering.